Value your CDR with Machine learning

 • For a numerical column, you may want to choose the mean/median value of the variable or zero in some cases

 • For a categorical column, you may want to choose the most frequent value or create a new category that includes all missing values.
+There is no perfect solution to handle NaN values, it's essentially about testing what does work and what does not.

 Feature engineering